openrewrite/rewrite-docs/docs/recipes/java/changemethodtargettostatic.md

 | `Boolean` | matchOverrides | *Optional*.
 When enabled, find methods that are overrides of the [method pattern](/reference/method-patterns). |  |
 | `Boolean` | matchUnknownTypes | *Optional*.
 When enabled, include method invocations which appear to match if full type information is missing.
 Using matchUnknownTypes can improve recipe resiliency for an AST with missing type information, but also increases the risk of false-positive matches on unrelated method invocations. |  |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.ChangeMethodTargetToStaticExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---